novrion/blueberry-browser/README.md

     - more infra to handle

+### Achieved
+- agent that can navigate pages, fill forms for you, research, and execute code in a sandbox to analyze data etc.

 ### Issues
 - MicroVM is still just an MVP.
     - It does not have networking (only works on localhost for now).